PostHog/posthog.com/contents/blog/brand.md

 * How your social media works.
 * How helpful you are to random founders that message you.
 * The marketing channels you pick.
-* It's what you talk about in your blog.
+* What you talk about in your blog.
 I'm writing this piece for brand reasons (transparency / equipping developers with knowledge to build successful products), nothing else.
 I don't care or try to generate conversions from this post, I just want to leave an impression on people.
 And it's who I am – I'm writing this to pass the time on a long plane journey.

 ## You can't 80:20 everything